Fatoumii/NC-backend-project/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Clone this repository with command 'git clone https://github.com/Fatoumii/NC-backend-project.git'.
-Navigate into this file and install all the necessary dependencies by running *'npm i'*.
-The dependencies are listed below or you can take a look at them in the *'package.json'* file.
+Clone this repository with command *`git clone https://github.com/Fatoumii/NC-backend-project.git`*.
+Navigate into this file and install all the necessary dependencies by running *`npm i`*.
+The dependencies are listed below or you can take a look at them in the *`package.json`* file.
 ```
  Express - https://expressjs.com/